Thermal Hall effect and gauge-field picture of magnons in antiferromagnetic skyrmion crystals

-\emph{\textbf{Conclusions and outlook.---}}We have shown that low-energy excitations in the AFM-SkXs on the triangular lattice are effectively governed by the magnons with the SU(3) gauge field.
-We have also demonstrated that the finite commutation relation of the SU(3) gauge field breaks the effective time-reversal symmetry and underpins a measurable magnon thermal Hall effect.
 There are several promising directions for future work.
 For example, it would be interesting to explore fictitious gauge fields in different classes of skyrmions~\cite{borge2021phyrep}, including two-sublattice AFM-SkXs~\cite{zhang2016scirep,gobel2017prb,hayami2023jpsj}.
 Our framework is readily applicable to these systems.
-Elucidating how an underlying gauge structure qualitatively changes a thermal Hall conductivity would also offer an interesting research direction.
-Moreover, we could verify the effective field-theoretical description by comparing magnon bands and physical quantities with those obtained by the linear spin-wave theory.
+The detailed analysis of the relation between gauge structures and thermal Hall conductivity is left for future research.
+Elucidating how an underlying gauge structure qualitatively changes other physical quantities would also offer an interesting research direction.